BillsJ/achilles/README.md

 ```

 ### Why yet another framework?
 The internet is populated with so many client-side frameworks from Backbone.js to Angular.js to React.js to Ractive.js to Vue.js.
-Why yet another framework? achilles was born out of the need to:
+Why yet another framework? achilles was born from the need to:
 - Have a lightweight framework, that could work with **all** templating languages including asyncronous templates, and d3 graphs
 - Have an API which was consistent with Node.js, for instance: `template` and `templateSync`; the of an Node's EventEmitter as the base for `achilles.Object`
 - The choice of Node's `util.inherits` method over the horrific `.extend` pattern seen in many other frameowrks